AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Results

 In the example illustrated in the left of Figure \ref{FIG:SpaceAgent_task_2_and_3}, the 3D visual-language model demonstrates the capability to perform short-term spatial reasoning based on its current posture and the 3D characteristics of the city to address questions.
 In contrast, the 2D visual-language model can derive answers solely from a single view image, which provides limited information.
 The results from this example indicate that the answer to the question is not present in the image.
 The building visible on the right reveals only a corner of the red roof in the bottom right of the image.
-This situation elucidates why 2D visual-language models, such as gpt-4o \cite{Achiam2023GPT4TR}, instructblip-vicuna-7b \cite{Dai2023InstructBLIPTG}, and qwen-lv-7b \cite{Bai2023QwenVLAV}, frequently reference red buildings or state their inability to provide a definitive answer.
+This situation elucidates why 2D visual-language models, such as GPT-4o \cite{Achiam2023GPT4TR}, instructblip-vicuna-7b \cite{Dai2023InstructBLIPTG}, and qwen-lv-7b \cite{Bai2023QwenVLAV}, frequently reference red buildings or state their inability to provide a definitive answer.
 Conversely, the input of the 3D-LLM \cite{Hong20233DLLMIT} encompasses a more comprehensive and complex representation of urban features, leading to a correct and logical conclusion.
+In this case, both SkyAgent and SkyAgentX produce the correct answer, “white.”
+SkyAgent uses an embodied chain-of-thought to parse the constraints—“go straight, pass on the right, reach the airspace above the white building”—suppressing the distraction from the red roof and determining from relative orientation and path relations that the passed building is white.
+Building on this, SkyAgentX introduces multitask curriculum learning to align perception, reasoning, navigation, and planning, achieving more robust constraint propagation and a more concise explanation, clearly outperforming 2D models.